QUEST-UWMadison/OSCAR/README.md

-# OSCAR: cOmpressed Sensing based Cost lAndscape Reconstruction
+# OSCAR: configure and debug variational quantum algorithms efficiently
 OSCAR leverages compressed sensing to reconstruct the landscape of variational quantum algorithms, using only a small fraction of all circuit executions needed for the entire landscape.

-This is a package accompanying the paper [TODO]().
-For our original research implementation and record, please refer to [this repo](https://github.com/kunliu7/oscar/).
+This is a package accompanying the paper [Enabling High Performance Debugging for Variational Quantum Algorithms using Compressed Sensing](https://doi.org/10.1145/3579371.3589044).
+For our original research implementation and record, please refer to [https://github.com/kunliu7/oscar/](https://github.com/kunliu7/oscar/).
+This repo is a rewrite as a user-friendly package, and some of the methods have been substantially improved in comparison to the version used in the paper.

 ## Install
 ```